Seguleh/calendar-frontend-test/README.md

 # README

 Front-end using HTML, CSS, JavaScript and jQuery.

+Done with Ruby on Rails framework and deployed on Heroku.